Wild Ecosystem Deep Dive15 min read

 SQL Injection Through Filter Values

 Filter values are never interpolated into SQL.
-They are always passed as parameterized bindings:
+They are always passed as parameterised bindings:

 it 'treats filter value containing SQL injection as opaque string' do